Fady-D/CS3140-Prithee/docs/readme.txt

 To run this program, start the Main class
+When prompted for the next word, you must include punctuation that follows the word.

 Core Pseudocode ->
 let rightCount be an int
 let wrongCount be an int
 let randomNum be an int